malramsay64/phd-thesis/08_Appendix/Projects.md

 This resulted in the workflow of defining the simulation in my notebook, which I would then convert to a PBS script.
-This conversion process was error prone and hard to test with the additional problem of being difficult to cross check between simulation definition and what was actually run.
+This conversion process was error-prone and hard to test with the additional problem of being difficult to cross check between simulation definition and what was actually run.
-The largest issue though was changing the simulation, by either adding more conditions or modifying the existing ones, which was more error prone than the initial writing.
+The largest issue though was changing the simulation, by either adding more conditions or modifying the existing ones, which was more error-prone than the initial writing.

 Solving this problem is my project `experi`, which breaks the problem into two separate parts,